spacemit-com/docs/en/release_notes/history/index.md

 ---
 sidebar_position: 2
-slug: /release_notes
+slug: /release_notes/history
 ---

-# Release Notes
+# Historical versions

 Below are the release notes for various versions of Buildroot: